tishonator/TishCommerce/README.md

 **/products.json** - update with your products, including digital goods and subscriptions.
 Each product entry includes fields like Title, Price, SubscriptionType, and SaleSubscriptionType for flexible pricing.
 Subscription products can have discounted yearly pricing using SaleSubscriptionType: "year".
 Customize prices, categories, and images to fit your store.

 **/locales/en.json** - update text labels, contact details, menu items, and social links.
 Modify update `labels` for translations, and adjust `menu` or `footerLinks` as needed.
 Social links and copyright text can be personalized while keeping the **"Powered by TishCommerce"** attribution.

+**/.env.local** – define environment-specific settings such as email delivery, payment integrations, and admin access.
+This file is used for secrets and flags that control your store’s backend behavior.
+Do not commit it to version control.
+If deploying to Vercel, define these environment variables in your project’s Settings → Environment Variables section.

 ### Code and TypeScript validation
 ```sh